Organic Friendship 101

 One of the myths about friendship that holds people back from making the platonic connections they want during adulthood is the idea that everything is supposed to happen “organically” — and typically the word “organic” here is supposed to be synonymous with: effortless; without planning; without intention; without trying of any kind because in this mindset, trying would be a force-y, unnatural, cringe, inauthentic machination.

-Using the word “organic” as a stand-in for “do nothing and let it happen on its own” is hilariously ironic because in reality the process of growing any crop organically is far from effortless.
+Using the word “organic” as a stand-in for “do nothing and let it happen on its own” is hilariously ironic because, in reality, the process of growing any crop organically is far from effortless.

-🎨 Allow me to paint you a picture of what happens when you take this idea into the garden…
+Allow me to paint you a picture of what happens when you take this idea into the garden…

 Between 2023 and the start of 2024, we Californians got 31 atmospheric rivers dumped on our heads, many of them falling back-to-back over the last few winter months.
-[Fun fact from the LA Times: A single inch of rain falling over one square mile is equal to more than 17 million gallons of water, enough to fill 26 Olympic-sized swimming pools.]
+[Fun fact from the LA Times: A single inch of rain falling over one square mile is equal to more than 17 million gallons of water, which is enough to fill 26 Olympic-sized swimming pools.]
 This seemingly unstoppable deluge made for a looooot of days indoors on the couch and zero garden maintenance for months — allowing the garden to unfold “organically.”
 Guess how that played out.
 My previously peaceful and gorgeous garden morphed into a dread-and-panic-inducing Weed City.
 (Not that kind of weed.)

 The plants I’d been trying to grow on purpose have been getting choked out by opportunistic and abundantly-hydrated weeds that swooped in to occupy every available millimeter of space.
 This past Saturday it took a four-person, multi-hour, weed-pulling party to wrangle back some order and beauty out of the jungleriffic chaos.